hsocarras/nodbus-plus/docs/protocol/modbus_master.rst

 * **value** <Array>: A boolean array.
 * **Return** <Buffer>: a buffer with binary representation of boolean array.

-This is a utility method that return a buffer from a boolean array for modbus function code 15.
+This is a utilitary method that return a buffer from a boolean array for modbus function code 15.

 The value argument is an array of boolean with values to be force to coils.
 For example: